vickiic/capstone/README.md

 ## Notes for using the Rails App ##
 List of useful commands:

 * bundle install                                                //install all gems
 * bundle exec rails server                                      //start the local server
+* RAILS_ENV=production bundle exec rails assets:precompile      //compile the local assets.
+Do this before deploying the app
+* gcloud app deploy                                             //upload local code to google cloud

 ## Test Criteria for Web App ##
 * Should be able to run a local server using 'bundle exec rails server' and build successfully
 * Should be able to visit localhost:3000 and have the Webapp appear.